 Rose Lombardo is the Communications Officer for the Botstiber Institute for Wildlife Fertility Control.
 She holds a Bachelor’s Degree in Journalism with a minor in Public Relations from Temple University.
 Prior to joining BIWFC, Rose has held communications positions at The Tatnall School, Devon Preparatory School and LaSalle University.

-Larry Green is the Outreach Coordinator for the Botstiber Institute for Wildlife Fertility Control.
+Larry Green is the External Affairs Officer for the Botstiber Institute for Wildlife Fertility Control.
 He brings 25+ years of experience in fundraising, having worked for a variety of non-profit organizations including the Philadelphia Association of Community Development Corporations and Cheyney University of Pennsylvania.
 Larry holds a Master’s Degree in Television-Radio from the S.I.
 Newhouse School of Public Communications, Syracuse University; and a Bachelor’s Degree in Speech Communications from Case Western Reserve University.